MD-CWI/afivo-streamer/documentation/examples.md

     ./streamer streamer_cyl.cfg

-For more information about the configuration files, see @ref md_documentation_simulation_options.
+For more information about the configuration files, see [simulation options](documentation/simulation_options.md)

 ## Examples in 1D and 3D